rubiojr/rapi/README.md

 [7.
 File Chunking](/docs/chunking.md) TODO

 [8.
 Recommended Reading](/docs/reading.md)

-The guide only covers core restic operations.
-Things like the virtual filesystem, remote repository backends, the cache and some other things were intentionally left out.
-I may include then in a future advanced restic internal's guide.

 **Note:** this **unofficial** guide is a **work in progress**, from a random guy who's never contributed to restic before.
 You should take all this with a grain of salt until it's been reviewed by a few more eyes and this note is removed.